vele616/monorepo/packages/jobboard/website/content/jobs/senior-ruby-on-rails-developer-bookingsync-NQRlO.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bookingsync"
 companyWebsite: "https://bookingsync.bamboohr.com/jobs/"
-summary: "BookingSync is searching for a senior ruby on rails developer that has 5 years of experience working on non-trivial projects with a good success record."
+summary: "BookingSync is searching for a Senior Ruby on Rails Developer that has 5 years of experience working on non-trivial projects with a good success record."
 summaryBackup: "BookingSync is looking for a senior ruby on rails developer that has experience in: #rails, #rubylang, #javascript."
-featured: 20
+featured: 2
 ---

 BookingSync is more than a vacation rental solution for hosts and agencies; it is a platform for hundreds of applications and developers.
 We need an excellent and highly-experienced engineer to take on the challenges of developing scalable APIs, beautifully designed micro/macro-services, modelling complex domain, extending current complex ecosystem and doing all that following TDD, writing a code of excellent quality and embodying the Extreme Ownership mentality (bonus points if you know Jocko Willink).